Jannyboy11/CustomRecipes/README.md

 Once you've done this, the dependencies in the pom.xml should resolve.

 Then run ```mvn package clean install``` and your server-ready plugin jar is ready in your folder.
 Be sure to use the shaded one.

+# FAQ

+Q: I used your plugin with previous versions of minecraft, but with the 1.12 update none of the recipes work anymore.
+A: Run the command ```/migraterecpes``` to migrate the custom recipes to the new format.
+This may temporarily lag your server if you have many recipes installed.